marianamaher/marianamaher/README.md

 ⚙️ Currently building Ímpar

-🎓 Junior Student at Columbia University in the City of New York
+🎓 Senior Student at Columbia University in the City of New York

 <br>
 <b>More about me</b>